 The last noteworthy characteristic worth listing is the vaporizer’s premium heating element.
 The pen’s tank contains a ceramic heating element and quartz bowl, providing even heating that results in exceptional flavor.

 The G Pen Nova is a breeze to use.
-If you’re using a concentrate, start by removing the mouthpiece from the battery, unscrewing the dab tool and putting a little bit of wax onto the atomizer.
+If you’re using a concentrate, start by removing the vape mouthpiece from the battery, unscrewing the dab tool and putting a little bit of wax onto the atomizer.
 The atomizer is really small, so you will only have very minimal space to pack a dab.
 Be careful not to overfill or the atomizer may become clogged!
 From there, reattach the dab tool and mouthpiece, press the power button five times to turn it on and again another three times to choose a voltage setting.
 The button will light up for each voltage setting: blue for 3.2 volts, green for 3.5 volts and red for 3.9 volts.
 All that’s left to do is take a hit and release some clouds.

 The Nova’s vapor and flavor quality are surprisingly nice for its size.
 Although, generally speaking, concentrate pens are relatively limited in their flavor and vapor quality, the Nova produces some beautiful clouds with each hit you take.
 Its atomizer works extremely well at heating the wax and the vapor is not unreasonably harsh when it reaches your lungs.
 The flavor quality has a lot of depth, also thanks to the ceramic atomizer.
 Overall, this Nova doesn’t produce relatively astounding clouds, but they’re not half bad for the size of the pen.

 Cleaning the Nova can be important, as the tank and atomizer can become sticky and nasty rather quickly.
 One of the Nova’s main disadvantages is how easily the tank collects reclaim and oil.
 There is nothing worse than a sticky vaporizer.
 After a few uses, the amount of reclaim on the sides and bottom of the mouthpiece becomes prevalent, so you’ll want to make sure that you clean the tank and atomizer often with isopropyl alcohol to ensure this doesn’t happen.
-When cleaning the atomizer, be sure to also clean the ceramic stirring tool.
+When cleaning the atomizer, be sure to also clean the ceramic dabbing tool.
 This can be easily done with a cotton swab and a little bit of isopropyl alcohol.

 Another important part of maintaining your Nova is not overpacking the atomizer.
 Because the atomizer is very small, it can become clogged very easily.
 When adding wax to the atomizer, be extra conscious of how much you’re adding, as this will prolong the life of your vaporizer.